aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

   Designed for company leadership, this dashboard offers a view of billing and overall spend trends.
 To use this dashboard, your CUR data should include reserved instance and savings plans columns.
 Additionally, at least one cost allocation tag must be enabled.

+  ##### EC2 Dashboard

+  Designed for engineers to give a comprehensive view in to the accounts aggregated EC2 performance and cost metrics in addition to views which provide a per-instance view of performance and cost.
+This dashboard is based on the CUR 2.0 format and required a CUR2.0 data source and a CloudWatch data source.
+See the Readme file for installation instructions.

-  ##### Engineering Dashboard
+  ##### Auto Scaling Dashboard

-  This dashboard is recommended for engineering teams.
-Teams can filter based on cost allocation tags and display only the services relevant to them.
-To utilize this dashboard, your CUR data should include reserved instance and savings plans columns.
-Additionally, you need to have at least one cost allocation tag enabled.
+  Designed to give a view into your Auto Scaling workloads by Auto Scaling group and tag/key values.
+This dashboard is based on the CUR Legacy format and requires a CUR Legacy data source as well as a CloudWatch data source.
+See the [Readme](https://github.com/aws-samples/coast-grafana-cost-intelligence-dashboards/tree/main/grafana_dashboards/auto_scaling) file for installation instructions.

 ## Associated Cost
 COAST is an open-source solution and is completely free to use.
 However, you will be responsible for any AWS costs associated with underlying AWS services.